If you or someone you know requires emergency ambulance treatment and/or transport you will be required to pay a fee for this service.

 Medicare does not cover ambulance costs.
 The person treated by paramedics (ie the patient) is responsible for paying any fees associated with their treatment and/or transport, regardless of whether or not they were the individual who requested an ambulance.

-For detailed information on ambulance charges and fees download our Frequently Asked Question information sheet (Effective from 1 July 2013).
+For detailed information on ambulance charges and fees, visit our Accounts and Fees Frequently Asked Questions page (effective from 1 July 2014).

 Some ambulance services are provided free of charge to people in receipt of a benefit entitlement.
 Depending on your situation you may be entitled to subsidised transport.